sheltermanager/asm3/doc/manual/options.rst

   donation books, the waiting list, etc. when showing person names, ASM can use different formats if you want surname first for sorting, etc.

+* When displaying calendars, the first day of the week is: For date choosers and calendar view, select which day the week should start on.
+For the US and some Jewish cultures, it's generally Sunday, for the rest of the world, Monday.

 Documents
 ---------